0

 • Wash at a high heat (over 60°C if possible)

-Are Carpet Beetles harmful?
+Are Carpet Beetles Harmful?

 Carpet Beetles do not pose much of a direct threat to humans, although they can cause skin irritation.